Senior-ProjectTeam07/Senior-ProjectTeam07.github.io/index.md

 ## Project Overview

 ComicContours represents the culmination of efforts by Team 7 in the CS 426 Senior Projects course at the University of Nevada, Reno.
 This project introduces an innovative approach to digital art creation, employing Generative Adversarial Networks (GANs) to transform user-uploaded images into caricatures.
-Our aim is to bridge the gap between complex machine learning algorithms and artistic creativity, making art creation accessible to all.
+Our approach not only facilitates a novel form of artistic creativity but also contributes to the fields of computer vision and machine learning.

 ## Team Members